susiexia/BigData_Amazon_reviews_ETL_Cloud/ML_AnalysisConclusion.md

 - **Logistic Regression Model Conclusion:**

-Logistic regression is a statistical method for analyzing a dataset in which there are 'helpful_votes', 'total_votes','star_rating' variables that determine an binary outcome ('vine' column).
+Logistic regression is a statistical method for analyzing a dataset in which there are 'helpful_votes', 'total_votes','star_rating' variables that determine a binary outcome ('vine' column).
 The area under the ROC curve (AUC) is a measure of how well parameters can distinguish between two groups.
 In this case, Predict AUC is 0.6 means the threshold would be 60%.